 Flags will be available starting June 1 at

-- Town Hall (entrance on Storrs Road, near the Little Lending Library)
+- Town Hall (4 S. Eagleville Road, flags will be at the entrance on Storrs Road, near the Little Lending Library)

-Flags will also be available at the Pride Flag Raising on May 31 at the Town Hall and at Celebrate Pride! on June 10 on Betsy Paterson Square.
+Flags will also be available at the Pride Flag Raising on Thursday, June 1 at the Town Hall and at Celebrate Pride! on Friday, June 9 on Betsy Paterson Square (2 Dog Lane, Storrs).

-Add some LGBTQIA+ inclusive books to your summer reading list with these suggestions available at the Mansfield Public Library and the Mansfield Youth Services office:
+Add some LGBTQIA2S+ inclusive books to your summer reading list with these suggestions available at the Mansfield Public Library and the Mansfield Youth Services office: